YSKoseki/gmmDenoise/README.md

 # Overview

-gmmDenoise is a set of functions for denoising amplicon sequence variants (ASVs) inferred from metabarcoding analysis, based on Gaussian mixture modeling (GMM).
+gmmDenoise is a set of functions for filtering erroneous sequences or amplicon sequence variants (ASVs) in eDNA metabarcoding data, based on Gaussian mixture modeling (GMM).

 ## Installation